Josiah E. DuBois Jr.: Report on US acquiescence in Holocaust

-On January 16, 1944, Morgenthau and Paul personally delivered the paper to President Roosevelt, warning him that Congress would act if he did not.
-The result was Executive Order 9417 creating the War Refugee Board composed of the Secretaries of State, Treasury and War.
+On January 16, 1944, Morgenthau and Paul personally delivered the paper to President Roosevelt.
+Its original, inflammatory title had been softened to a more simple, "Personal Report to the President."
+Other sections were softened as well.
+An early draft of the "Personal Report" concluded, "This much is clear to me....
+Unless remedial steps of a drastic nature are taken, and taken immediately, no effective action will be taken by this government to prevent the extermination of the Jews in German-controlled Europe, and this government will have to share for all time responsibility for this extermination."
+The last sentence was changed to focus on the danger this issue posed to Roosevelt's reputation: "This matter is too big to be covered up for long, and unless you take immediate steps to get to the root of the trouble, the whole story may explode to the discredit of this administration."
+The result of that briefing, and Morgenthau's arguments to Roosevelt, was Executive Order 9417 creating the War Refugee Board composed of the Secretaries of State, Treasury and War.
 Issued on January 22, 1944, the Executive Order declared that "it is the policy of this Government to take all measures within its power to rescue the victims of enemy oppression who are in imminent danger of death and otherwise to afford such victims all possible relief and assistance consistent with the successful prosecution of the war."

 Nuremberg Military Trials

 DuBois was put in charge of the IG Farben trial at the Nuremberg Military Trials (1946-1949).
+Of the 24 defendants, 13 were found guilty of at least one charge, and given sentences ranging from 1 1/2 to 8 years.
 Later, he wrote the seminal account of that trial, The Devil's Chemists.

-Alleged communist leanings
+Accusations of Communism

 On July 9, 1947, US Representative George Anthony Dondero included Dubois when publicly questioning the "fitness" of United States Secretary of War Robert P. Patterson for failing to ferret out Communist infiltrators in his department.
-The cause for concern arose from what Dondero called Patteron's lack of ability to "fathom the wiles of the international Communist conspiracy" and to counteract them with "competent personnel."
+Dondero, who sympathized with McCarthyism, had previously tried to defund the prosecution of the IG Farben executives at the Nuremberg trials.
+Dondero, who also claimed that modern art fostered Communism, decried what he said was Patterson's lack of ability to "fathom the wiles of the international Communist conspiracy."
 Dondero cited ten government personnel in the War Department who had Communist backgrounds or leanings: